The Free Microsoft Forms Alternative

 Last updated:

 Microsoft Forms is a form and survey tool included with Microsoft 365.
-It’s simple, integrates with Excel and other Microsoft products, and works well for internal use within organizations that already use Microsoft’s ecosystem.
-Fomr is a standalone visual form builder with a drag-and-drop editor, 1700+ fonts, and full design control.
-Both tools handle forms and surveys — they differ in design capabilities, ecosystem dependency, and who they’re built for.
+It integrates with Excel and other Microsoft products.
+It works well for internal use within organizations already on Microsoft’s platform.
+Fomr is a standalone visual form builder with a drag-and-drop editor.
+Both tools handle forms and surveys.
+They differ in design capabilities, ecosystem dependency, and who they’re built for.

 How Fomr compares to Microsoft Forms